-That might make this the earliest known poster for the show to survive.
-[Note: there is an early Chicago-era poster of "The Poppy Girl," but it was almost certainly not produced for use as advertising the show, but as a saucy pin-up.]
+That might make this one of the earliest known posters for the show to survive.
+[Note: there is an earlier Chicago-era poster of "The Poppy Girl," which survives as well.]

 The imagery for this poster is taken from one of the most iconic photographs of Montgomery and Stone used for the original Chicago publicity blitz.
 The photo was taken by the Windeatt Studio in Chicago in 1902.

 I have long dreamed of owning an original poster for this show, which has become such a large part of my life.
 I am very thankful to the wonderful and generous seller who wanted to make sure it ended up in the right collection.

 Copyright © 2021 David Maxine.
 All rights reserved.